 How to choose the best Google Photos alternative for you

-Google Photos is a great all-round cloud storage solution, but users should base their hunt for alternatives on their own unique preferences and needs.
+Google Photos is a great all-around cloud storage solution, but users should base their hunt for alternatives on their own unique preferences and needs.
 These might include price, storage capacity, image collation, or sharing capabilities.

 If you’re after a large storage space for the best price and the largest variety of file types, then Dropbox wins.
 But if you’re becoming more serious about photography, Adobe’s Creative Cloud offering will be worth the higher price because of its powerful photo editing apps.